 Who doesn’t like dinosaurs?
 Whose kid is not crazy about these prehistoric creatures and will not wait to see one?
 One of the strongest symbols and evidence of evolutionist theory was transformed into an appealing emblem for creationists.
 Even if in Europe we are less familiar with this theory, these teachings, may they be called Creationist or Intelligent Design, are part of the teachings in many private elementary schools in states such as Texas, Oklahoma, South Dakota or Indiana.
 Going back to dinosaurs, creationists explained that they have embarked on Noah’s Ark.
-Evolutionists are wrong, dinosaurs were far from being mastodons, they were as big as sheep.
+Evolutionists are wrong: far from being as big as mastodons, dinosaurs were actually as big as sheep.
 In 2016, when creationists opened the Christian theme park A Noah’s Ark featuring a “replica” of the original ark in Kentucky, the 152-meter-long boat was designed to accommodate 10,000 visitors a day and all pairs of living animals.
-Believe it or not, the state of Kentucky has experienced severe flooding coinciding with the opening of the attraction, but the miracle is not complete, if you look for the dinosaurs in the Ark: there are none!
+Believe it or not, the state of Kentucky has experienced severe flooding coinciding with the opening of the attraction.
+But the miracle is not complete; if you look for the dinosaurs in the Ark: there are none!

 I wonder what is the relation between fiction and design, and how does it deal with facts? (...)
 Is it a goal or a strategic Trojan horse ready to convey any sort of ideas?

-To continue with Darwinian ambiguous appropriations, let’s have a look at the edutainment (for education and entertainment) that was perfectly embodied by the famous Phineas Taylor Barnum during the 19th century in his popular museum of wonders in New-York City.
+To continue with ambiguous Darwinian appropriations, let’s have a look at the edutainment (a portmanteau of education and entertainment) that was perfectly embodied by the famous Phineas Taylor Barnum during the 19th century in his popular museum of wonders in New York City.
 Barnum proclaimed himself the emperor of artifice and the first showman in the world.
 Indeed, he certainly knew how to pitch a compelling story.
 In his autobiography, The Life of P. T. Barnum: Written by Himself (1855), Barnum shares a childhood memory, that, he claims, changed the course of his life.
 In minute detail, he recounts how his grandfather, also named Phineas Taylor, was always insisting on introducing him as the heir to a vast and prosperous estate named Ivy Island.
 At the age of ten, curious, yet confident, young Barnum decided to inspect his future property.
 But when he arrived, he realised that he had been the laughingstock of the village for all those years.
 Apart from the little boy, everybody knew that Ivy Island was no more than a wasteland infested with snakes.
 According to Barnum’s memoir, he considered this life-altering event to be a harmless family prank.
-This good nature of Barnum reveals how he considered the power of the storytelling, or fictionalisation.
-This event was written to prefigure the self-proclaimed ‘Prince of the Humbugs’ career he spent elevating confabulation, lye, and hoax to an art form.
+This good nature of Barnum reveals his understanding of the power of the storytelling, or fictionalisation.
+This episode was used to preface Barnum's career as a self-proclaimed "Prince of the Humbugs", elevating confabulation, lies and hoaxes to an art form.
 The owner of the American Museum of ‘countless unique curiosities’, Barnum, had an unequalled talent for crafting the most far-fetched stories, which the audience, according to his account, was inclined to believe with the greatest pleasure.

 Barnum would pay him $1.00 a day.
 As he soon realised the audience was mesmerised by him, Johnson negotiated a significant and well-deserved rise.
 Eventually, and even if these exhibitions are more than choking and unbearable, it is said that Barnum and Johnson became long-time friends.
-Johnson was very popular and left Barnum to be in charge of his exhibitions, which he carried on until his death in the 1920’s.
+Johnson was very popular and left Barnum to be in charge of his own exhibitions, which he carried on until his death in the 1920’s.
 No need to say that this success was pleasing the racism of the audience, and that cynical Barnum took great financial advantage of the situation.
-In this respect, Barnum belongs to the family of immoral storytellers and masters of deceit who place artifice at the service of imagination, determining its own financial and fame profits.
+In this respect, Barnum belongs to the family of immoral storytellers and masters of deceit who place artifice at the service of imagination, for their own financial benefits and fame.
 Barnum was well known to squeeze the best performance out of unlikely stories in which facts and fiction are rendered indistinguishable.

 Design & fiction